 This surgery will be a permanent solution to improving my life as there really are so many benefits to it all, such as being able to stand up in the shower for the first time and increasing my mobility so I can enjoy sport so much more.
 As it is done through the bone, I will be able to feel what surface I’m walking on, whether it’s carpet, wood or grass.
 I will no longer be wearing the prosthetic sockets anymore, meaning nothing touches the skin.
 This will prevent sores, neuromas, skin breakdown and overheating (all of which I suffer from).
 This will also reduce my visits to Dorset Orthopaedic Clinic to my prosthesis cast, fitted and delivered; cutting out 3-4 visits every time I need a new leg (every 9-12 months).
 It doesn’t just affect me physically but also mentally, as all these appointments really take it out of me.

-However, the only down side to this surgery is that it is only available in Australia and will cost £90,000 to cover all surgery expenses.
+However, the only down side to this surgery is that it is only available in Australia and will cost £136,000 (2x £68,000) to cover all surgery expenses for both legs.
+I am having the operation on my right leg first on 30th May 2018.
+I will then fly out again and have my left leg done (this date is yet to be confirmed).
 Therefore, I have created this just giving page to ask anyone who is willing to please donate and help me raise the money I need for this life changing operation.

 The operation isn’t yet funded by the NHS but would save them a lot of money and could help so many other people like me that have a prosthesis.
 The procedure hasn’t been done on many people at all, as most people don’t even know that it exists.
 Raising awareness for this is extremely important to me because there are so many people that could benefit from it.